-I was born and brought up in Manchester, so going to university in London was a big step for me as I didn’t know a single person that was studying or that was going to be studying at my university (or even within a 100 mile radius of my university).
+I was born and brought up in Manchester, so going to university in London was a big step for me as I didn’t know a single person that was studying or that was going to be studying at my university.
 On my first day (21st September 2015), I woke up early so I had enough time to get ready and find my way there.
 Once I was ready, I headed out to the tube station, ready to get on the tube for the second time in my life.
 Needless to say, I wasn’t very experienced in taking the tube, however my Dad had told me which tube to get on and when to swap.
 Simple, right?

 This is when my nerves went into overdrive – not because I was too shy to talk to anyone – but because there was not one person there that was my age.
 What?
 How could this be?
 I knew there might’ve been some mature students, but surely not this many?
 And it got worse.
 Everyone knew each other.
 They were all in their groups chattering on like they’d known each other for ages.
 Now I panicked, and when I panic, I panic.
 After looking around and confirming that there was not another 18 year old or even anyone remotely close to my age in sight, along with confirming the fact that I was the only one that didn’t know a single soul, what did I do?
 I rang my Mum, of course.